2018 Middle TN Fiber Festival Instructors

 Teresa Goatey is a weaver, spinner & rug hooker.
 The Fiber Arts have been a passion for 30 years.
 Concentration has always been on original designs in rug hooking and skills building in Spinning an Weaving.

 A desire to understand processes from beginning to end is the Genesis of Oak Knoll Farm.
 Our flock of Shetland and Finnish Landrace Sheep provide the wool for many of our projects and products.
-Our Maremma dog, Bear keeps an eye on all of it.
+Our Maremma dog, Bear keeps an eye on all of it along with her new sidekick, Holly.

 Melissa Goodwin – Roan Creek Weaving